Primeros: Modern history

-A disaster comparable to the previous destructive period of communism was the ‘voucher privatization’ of Primeros as well as of a great number of other Czech traditional brands and businesses.
-It was organized in the 1990s by a reform communist and a former employee of the Prognostic Institute of the Czechoslovak Academy of Sciences with ties to Russia, Václav Klaus.
-This privatization orchestrated by Klaus and barring participation of foreign Western capital, ended a period of discontinuity of legitimate ownership, often interrupted by violent confiscations.

 At the beginning of the new millennium, the Primeros brand was taken under control by the Slovak financial group J&T as its first foreign corporate investment in the Czech Republic.
 In 2005, the German condom manufacturer CPR GmbH and the young financier Roman Kocián became the owners; production then completely moved to Sarstedt, Germany.

 In 2016, Kocián approached designers Tomáš Brousil, Jakub Korouš and Matěj Chabera with a communication concept inspired by the Queer community to create a new visual identity for the Primeros brand and packaging expressing Primeros' liberal approach to human sexuality.
 The designers came up with the proposal of nine different typographic symbols expressing the diversity of sexual personalities and the gender social landscape.
 The concept also included a calligraphic logo by typographer Tomáš Brousil, referring to the original logotype styling from 1909.

 For the graphic design of packaging, Primeros won the international Red Dot Design Award in 2017.
-The authors also received the annual award of the Academy of Design of the Czech Republic - Czech Grand Design, in the category of Graphic Designer of the Year, 2017.
+The authors also received the annual award of the Academy of Design of the Czech Republic – Czech Grand Design, in the category of Graphic Designer of the Year, 2017.

 Primeros currently manufactures its condoms in accordance with the principles of sustainable development in the province of Kedah in northwestern Malaysia, together with its partner Klaus Richter and his boutique condom manufactory Richter Rubber Technology.

 Primeros' SEX POSITIVE campaign opposes the stigmatization and categorization of people.
 The company is a long-term partner and supporter of non-profit organizations of the world movement Pride LGBTQ+.

 Other global condom brands later joined Primeros in promoting equal human rights in the area of sexual identity.